TosbackCgusBridge-Bot/CGUs-versions/Ubuntu/Terms of Service.md

 A legal description of the services included in the Ubuntu Advantage support package.

-Managed Services terms ›

-A legal description of the services included in Bootstack.
+Modern slavery statement

+This is Canonical’s modern slavery statement.

 Service terms ›

 This agreement sets out Canonical’s standard service terms for both Ubuntu Advantage and Managed Services customers.

-Modern slavery statement

-This is Canonical’s modern slavery statement.

 Want a fully managed private cloud?